Welcome to Brighton Unitarian Church

 Our Christian heritage lives alongside other traditions, providing inspiration and insight but not dogma.

 If you would like to know more about our community or Unitarianism have a look around our website or come to a Service.
-You are also welcome to call me on 01273 677460 or contact me at the Church.

 We welcome all who seek a better life through spiritual and intellectual exploration.
 We have respect for all faiths, coupled with a modern religious outlook that encourages freedom of individual thought and conscience.
 We welcome all who believe that religion is wider than any one sect and deeper than any one set of opinions.
 We do not impose a particular creed on our members or ministers.
 We affirm the worth of all people regardless of age, nationality, gender, sexual orientation, ability or background.
 We seek to provide strength and encouragement for the spiritual journey and daily living.
 We believe that all life on our planet is interconnected.
 We believe that how a person lives is a measure of their faith.